GET THE MOST COMPLETE PICTURE

 Prior to the breakthrough three-gas breath testing technology of trio-smart, testing for bacterial overgrowth was limited to the measurement of only two of the three primary fermented gases: hydrogen and methane.

-Hydrogen sulfide is important to measure, because it is the only gas strongly associated with diarrhea, with the level of hydrogen sulfide correlating with the degree of diarrhea.
+Hydrogen sulfide is important to measure, because it is the only gas strongly associated with more severe diarrhea, with the level of hydrogen sulfide correlating with the severity of diarrhea.
 Hydrogen sulfide was previously undetectable, so patients with elevated hydrogen sulfide often went unrecognized by one-gas or two-gas breath tests.

 Measuring hydrogen and methane can offer a partial story about a patient’s GI symptoms.
 With a three-gas breath test, all three primary fermented gases in the microbiome - hydrogen, methane, and hydrogen sulfide - can be measured, offering the most complete picture.